 Faculty from both departments actively participate in the joint program.
 Each student's specific program of study is set up collaboratively with the program advisers from the two departments.
 The joint doctoral program is designed as a five to a six-year program.
 Students take 16 required courses in sociology, management and organizations, and related fields.
 Depending on the student's background, course work may be waived or substituted with permission.

-NEW!
 Northwestern Scholars lists our most up-to-date information on Northwestern Faculty's most recent and frequent publications, grants, and journals of publication.
-Take a look using the two links below!
+Take a look!

 Program of Study